momomo/momomo.com.platform.Core/README.md

 Allows for nanosecond time resolution when asking for time from Java Runtime in contrast with `System.currentTimeMillis()`.

 * [`momomo.com.platform.Return`](https://github.com/momomo/momomo.com.platform.Return)
-A intuitive library that allows you to return multiple return values with defined types on the fly from any method rather than being limited to the default maximum of one.
+An intuitive library that allows you to return multiple return values with defined types on the fly from any method rather than being limited to the default maximum of one.

 #### Background
 Most of the code in this module is in because it is the least common denominator for other releases we've made or are about to make.